daverosoff/degd/decks/14/Deck.Rmd

 ## Gaussian elimination

-- There are three operations on matrices that preserve solution sets.
+- There are three families of operations on matrices that preserve solution sets.
-- If you do any of these operations to a matrix, you obtain an equivalent one.
+    - If you do any of these operations to a matrix, the resulting matrix is equivalent.
 - Swapping rows
-    - obviously, this won't affect the solutions: underlying set of equations is the same
+    - this doesn't even change the equations, just their order
 - Multiplying a row by a nonzero number
     - this changes the equations, but not the solution set
 - Adding a nonzero multiple of a row to another row
     - also doesn't change the solution set.

-There's a fairly transparent algorithm using these operations that transforms each matrix into its unique reduced echelon equivalent.
+Using these operations, it's possible to transforms each matrix into its unique reduced echelon equivalent.

 ## In practice: upper-triangular